JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-namespace-add.png)

 18. A dialog for a new Event Hub is shown.
 Enter a unique name eg. `TechDays42eh`.
-A green sign will be shown if the name is unique *Note: the name will automatically revert to lower case!*
+A green sign will be shown if the name is unique *Note: the name will be reverted to lower case when the Event Hub is created!*
 19. Select `Create` and the portal will start creating the Event Hub.
 Once it is created, a notification is shown

 The Event Hub is now created.
 But before we leave the namespace it is created in, we need some secrets for later usage.